Order Lepidoptera - Butterflies and Moths

 These insects undergo complete metamorphosis

-; that is, each individual goes through four stages: egg, larva (the caterpillar), pupa (chrysalis or cocoon), and adult.
+; that is, each individual goes through four stages: egg, larva (the caterpillar), pupa (chrysalis), and adult.

 The larval stage does most of the eating and growing, with the adults often staying alive just long enough to mate and lay eggs.